Guilinabaoge/SubgraphMatching_Spectral/README.md

 framework to compare them on the following four aspects:
 (1) method of filtering candidate vertices in the data graph;
-(2) method of ordering query vertices; (3) method of enumer- ating partial results; and (4) other optimization techniques.
+(2) method of ordering query vertices; (3) method of enumer- ating partial candidate_true; and (4) other optimization techniques.
 Then, we compare the overall performance of these algo- rithms with Glasgow, an algorithm based on the constraint programming.
 Through experiments, we find that (1) the fil-